-P [S] [P]
+P[S][P]

 The P command is used to select output to either the screen ("S") or the printer ("P") or to both ("SP").
 For example:

-- P S / turns screen output on, printer output off / - P / turns printer output on, screen output off / - P S P / turns both screen and printer output on - / turns both outputs off commands will still be accepted and executed, you just won't see their entry or output anywhere. /
+'''

+PS / turns screen output on, printer output off

+PP / turns printer output on, screen output off

+PSP / turns both screen and printer output on

+P / turns both outputs off - commands will

+/ still be accepted and executed, you just

+'''

+/\ won't see their entry or output anywhere.

 In addition to allowing you to list BUG/65 results to the printer, this command was designed to allow you to debug the generation of intricate screen displays without having the outputs of BUG/65 commands scroll your display off the screen.
 It is a little crude, and might have a few problems depending on what your program has done to OS, but is handy to have in emergencies.
-(The LFFLAG and NULFLG bytes in the Configuration Table can help you here - see section 11.)
+(The LFFLAG and NULFLG bytes in the Configuration Table can help you there - see section 11).

-7.15 Quit to OS/A+ command
+7.15 Q - Quit to OS/A+ command